HASwitchPlate/openHASP/docs/03-wifi-setup.md

 reboot
 ```

+> [!TIP]
-> **Note:**</br>To skip this step, wifi credentials can be saved into the .bin file when you compile the firmware yourself.
+> To skip this step, wifi credentials can be saved into the .bin file when you compile the firmware yourself.